How Weird Is It To Poop In Front Of Your Partner?

 Some people take this to the extreme, like the Redditor who revealed he sits on his girlfriend’s lap while she goes because she doesn’t like going to the bathroom alone at night.

-Some people aren’t even comfortable pooping at their partners place, at least in the beginning of the relationship.
+Some people won't even fart, let alone poop, at their partner's place, at least in the beginning of the relationship.

 According to the Healthline survey, more than 28% of men and 22% of women said they would wait between one and three months to poop at their partner's place.